 India started its mutation breeding programme in 1960, and as one of the most important oilseed crops, groundnut was included into the research programme.
 In 1972, India became part of the mutation breeding programme under the Regional Cooperative Agreement for Research, Development and Training Related to Nuclear Science and Technology for Asia and the Pacific (RCA).
 Nevertheless, it was not until 2000 that groundnut was included into the RCA mutation breeding programme.

-Groundnut and other oilseed crops have been at the core of national mutation breeding programmes since the beginning, since they are key food components in India and a large proportion of the population rely on them as a source of dietary oils and proteins.
-Indeed, it is estimated that oilseeds constitute around 12% of the total food grain production in the country, and national groundnut production accounts for almost a sixth of the total world production.
-Therefore, the main objective of mutation breeding in groundnut, which was initiated at the Bhabha Atomic Research Centre (BARC) in Mumbai, was to generate variability in characters contributing to economic yield.
+Groundnut and other oilseed crops have been at the core of national mutation breeding programmes since the beginning, as they are key food components in India and a large proportion of the population rely on them as a source of dietary oils and proteins.
+It is estimated that oilseeds constitute about 12% of the total food grain production in the country, and national groundnut production accounts for almost a sixth of the total world production.
+The main objective of mutation breeding in groundnut, which was initiated at the Bhabha Atomic Research Centre (BARC) in Mumbai, was to generate variability in characters contributing to economic yield.

-Since 2000, 15 mutant varieties of groundnut were developed successfully by several public institutions.
-Seven of these varieties have been developed by BARC.
-Although nowadays the major share of groundnut production in the country is still non-mutant, mutation breeding of groundnut has resulted in a number of high-yielding, stress-tolerant varieties, with improved oil content.
+To date, 15 mutant varieties of groundnut have been successfully developed by several public institutions.
+Seven of these varieties were developed by BARC.
+Mutation breeding of groundnut has resulted in a number of high-yielding, stress-tolerant varieties, with improved oil content.

 Production and Commercialisation

-Nowadays, more than 20 public institutions are engaged in the production and commercialization of groundnut varieties.
+Over 20 public institutions are currently engaged in the production and commercialization of groundnut varieties.
 Some of the most important institutions are BARC, the Indian Council of Agricultural Research, state agricultural universities and departments, and national and state seed corporations, among others.

-Production and commercialization of successful varieties of groundnut is consistent across all institutions, since it must follow a strict process designed by the Government of India.
-The process consists of the following phases: i) mutagen treatment or hybridization of desirable parent(s), ii) selection and stabilisation of desirable mutants or recombinants, iii) evaluation at the institutional level to confirm improved traits, iv) evaluation at state or national breeding trials to establish superiority over the existing varieties by testing across locations and seasons, v) large-scale evaluation at adaptive trials on farmers’ fields, vi) recommendation by the scientific committee for a given agroclimatic region and season, and vii) release and notification of the new variety for commercial cultivation by the Government of India.
+Production and commercialization of successful varieties of groundnut follows the same process designed by the Government of India.
+The process consists of 7 different phases: i) induction of mutant or hybridization of desirable parent(s), ii) selection and stabilisation of desirable mutants or recombinants, iii) evaluation at the institutional level to confirm improved traits, iv) evaluation at state or national breeding trials to establish superiority over the existing varieties by testing across locations and seasons, v) large-scale evaluation at adaptive trials on farmers’ fields, vi) recommendation by the scientific committee for a given agroclimatic region and season, and vii) release and notification of the new variety for commercial cultivation by the Government of India.